-- Your primary care physician should be kept updated about your pancreatic cancer treatment and any test results. - Gastroenterologists specialize in the diagnosis and treatment of diseases of the digestive system, and are an important part of the multi-disciplinary team approach in the treatment of patients with pancreatic cancer. - · Your local pharmacist is a great source of knowledge about the medications you are taking; have all of your prescriptions filled at the same pharmacy to avoid the possibility of harmful drug interactions. - Make sure your oncologist knows of any other medical conditions you have, or any pain you are experiencing, so that they can consult with your primary care physician or your specialist as needed.
+- Your primary care physician should be kept updated about your pancreatic cancer treatment and any test results. - Gastroenterologists specialize in the diagnosis and treatment of diseases of the digestive system and are an important part of a multi-disciplinary team approach in treating patients with pancreatic cancer. - Your local pharmacist is a great source of knowledge about the medications you are taking.
+Have all of your prescriptions filled at the same pharmacy to avoid the possibility of harmful drug interactions. - Make sure your oncologist knows of any other medical conditions you have or any pain you are experiencing so that they can consult with your primary care physician or specialists as needed.